Washington Summit (1973)

-The Washington Summit of 1973 was a Cold War-era meeting between United States president Richard Nixon, United States Secretary of State Henry Kissinger, General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev, and Chairman of the Council of Ministers of the Soviet Union Alexei Kosygin that took place June 18–25.
+The Washington Summit of 1973 was a Cold War-era meeting between United States president Richard Nixon, United States secretary of state Henry Kissinger, General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev, and Chairman of the Council of Ministers of the Soviet Union Alexei Kosygin that took place June 18–25.
 The Cold War superpowers met at the White House to discuss issues regarding oceanography, transportation, agricultural research, cultural exchange, and most significantly, nuclear disarmament.
 The Agreement on the Prevention of Nuclear War was signed during the summit.
 The summit has been called a high-water mark in détente between the USSR and the US.
 The summit was originally intended to run until June 26, but ended a day early.

 Context

-The Washington Summit meeting occurred during a period within the Cold War era known as Détente, which took place between 1967 and 1979.
-This shift in the historical conflict marked an easing of tensions between the United States of America and the Soviet Union, through which various Summits, including The Washington Summit, were an attempt to strengthen diplomatic relations and limit the possibility of nuclear war.
+The Washington Summit meeting occurred during a period within the Cold War era known as détente, which took place between 1967 and 1979.
+This shift in the historical conflict marked an easing of tensions between the United States of America and the Soviet Union, through which various Summits, including the Washington Summit, were an attempt to strengthen diplomatic relations and limit the possibility of nuclear war.
 The Washington Summit was preceded by the Geneva Summit (1955) and SALT I (1972) which both raised the international issues of disarmament, international relations and economic ties.
-These worldwide concerns established the landscape for further discussion in the 1973 Summit occurring in Washington, which were a direct attempt to prevent further hot spots within the ongoing conflict.
+These worldwide concerns established the landscape for further discussions at the Summit, which were a direct attempt to prevent further hot spots within the ongoing conflict.